 When do students matriculate each year?
 Can students start at other times during the year?

-Daytime MBA students begin their program in July or August, depending on whether they take pre-term courses (which may be required for some students).
+Daytime MBA students begin their program in July.
 There are no other start dates during the year.

 What is your policy on deferred admission?